 Since Eagle Scout service projects are conducted for religious institutions, schools, or the community—and would thus directly or indirectly impact one of the three dimensions—almost all Eagle projects would certainly qualify as Messengers of Peace projects.
 Thus, when reporting project hours through the Journey to Excellence service hours website, “Messengers of Peace” should be selected as one of the categories for the project description.

-For more information about Messengers of Peace, please visit www.scouting.org/messengersofpeace.
+For more information about Messengers of Peace, please visit wpdv.scouting.org/messengersofpeace.

 Scouts or qualified Venturers and Sea Scouts may earn Palms after they have achieved the Eagle Scout rank.
-The requirements can be found in the Boy Scout Requirements book.
+The requirements can be found in the Scouts BSA Requirements book.
 All of the requirements must be completed before age 18, and time extensions are not available.
-Merit badges earned at any time since becoming a registered Boy Scout may be used.
+Merit badges earned at any time since becoming a registered Scouts BSA member may be used.
 Palms are not considered ranks, but rather degrees of the Eagle Scout rank.

-If a youth foresees that, due to no fault or choice of his own, he will be unable to complete the Eagle Scout rank requirements before age 18, he may apply for a limited time extension.
+A Scout who foresees that, due to no fault or choice of their own, it will not be possible to complete the Eagle Scout rank requirements before age 18, may apply for a limited time extension.
 See “Process for Submitting and Evaluating an Extension Request,” 126.96.36.199, item No. 1.
 These are rarely granted and reserved only for work on Eagle.
 When a time extension is requested, the Scout should continue working on the requirements as processing occurs.
 In most cases, for a request to be considered the following five tests must be met.

-3. The circumstance is totally beyond the control of the youth member.
+- The circumstance is totally beyond the control of the youth member.
 Injuries, unanticipated family incidents, or various mistakes or omissions by adults, for example, could be legitimate causes.
-The Boy Scouts of America assumes anyone working on Boy Scout ranks has a Boy Scout Handbook and has read the requirements.
+The Boy Scouts of America assumes anyone working on Scouts BSA ranks has a Scouts BSA Handbook and has read the requirements.
 Despite this, misinformation from unit leadership is often cited as grounds for extensions.
 These cases will be considered, but they should be very rare and would point to a need for basic training and assistance.

-4. The circumstance is severe and not the norm of the Scout’s life.
+- The circumstance is severe and not the norm of the Scout’s life.
 In most cases, Scouts are expected to overcome life’s ordinary trials.
 Cause for an extension normally requires an extraordinary circumstance uncommon to the youth.
-For example, known circumstances such as moderate learning disabilities or ADD/ADHD that the Scout has faced over many years and which he has coped with in the past, should not suddenly become an issue shortly before his 18th birthday.
+For example, known circumstances such as moderate learning disabilities or ADD/ADHD that the Scout has faced over many years and has coped with in the past, should not suddenly become an issue shortly before the Scout’s 18th birthday.

 Scouts with permanent and severe disabilities such as those described in section 10, “Advancement for Members With Special Needs,” have the opportunity to be registered beyond the age of eligibility.
 (See “Registering Qualified Members Beyond Age of Eligibility,” 10.1.0.0.)
 They do not need to request an extension.